Database Schema

 // db/seeds/products.ts

-import { PostgresJsDatabase } from "drizzle-orm/postgres-js";
+import type { PostgresJsDatabase } from "drizzle-orm/postgres-js";

-import { schema as Db } from "../schema";
+import type * as schema from "../schema";

-export async function seedProducts(db: PostgresJsDatabase<typeof Db>) {
+export async function seedProducts(db: PostgresJsDatabase<typeof schema>) {

 console.log("Seeding products...");